This module is not currently being offered.

 Eliot, T.S.
 Collected Poems (Faber)

-James Joyce, Ulysses, ed.
+James Joyce, Chapter 10, ‘Wandering Rocks’, in Ulysses, ed.
 Declan Kiberd.
 Annotated Students' Edition if possible (Penguin, 1992).

 Virginia Woolf, Mrs Dalloway (World's Classics)